Category Archives: Domestic Arts

 Today I have my surgical consultation for the discovery of atypical ductal hyperplasia.
 I’ve been waiting two weeks for this to discuss and schedule it.
 Up until today I’ve carried on normally, but today I’m as tense as an overstretched rubber band.

 I haven’t got more to share, although I do have another letter.
-Claire continues to practice cutting and was able to cut some of the triangles with assistance.
+Bean continues to practice cutting and was able to cut some of the triangles with assistance.
 I now present the letter t: tools and triangles!

 Love Is Always

-Claire and I made this together.
+Bean and I made this together.
 I set it up, she sprinkled stuff on it (confetti, sequins, jewels, feathers), squirted glitter glue, and I finished it off.
 Contact paper is wonderful stuff!

 A few days later I made a quick collage in a few spare moments in my art journal.
 I call it “Store Up Treasures in Your Heart”; it’s on 7 x 9 inch sketch paper.
 I’m attempting to make a little time more frequently for my own creating.